 Data Anonymization or Redaction: Remove or obfuscate any sensitive information, such as names, addresses, phone numbers, email addresses, and identification numbers from the data before passing it to the AI model.
 Techniques like masking, pseudonymization and generalization can anonymize the data while retaining its utility.

 Strac was built to secure sensitive data (PII, PHI, API Keys).
-It protects businesses by automatic redaction of sensitive data across all communication channels like email (Gmail, Microsoft 365), Slack, customer support tools (Zendesk, Intercom, kustomer, HelpScout, Salesforce, Service Now), cloud storage solutions (One Drive, Sharepoint, Google Drive, Box, DropBox).
+It protects businesses by automatic redaction of sensitive data across all communication channels like email (Gmail, Microsoft 365), Slack DLP, customer support tools (Zendesk, Intercom, kustomer, HelpScout, Salesforce, Service Now), cloud storage solutions (One Drive, Sharepoint, Google Drive, Box, DropBox).